slawqo/kaplonskipl/content/blog/neutron-where-is-my-packet-2.md

 15:50:12.816561 fa:16:3e:65:83:63 > fa:16:3e:3d:0f:f6, ethertype IPv4 (0x0800), length 370: 10.0.0.2.67 > 10.0.0.57.68: BOOTP/DHCP, Reply, length 328
 ```

-Here we see the BOOTP/DHCP request from the VM that is being send.
+Here we can indeed see the BOOTP/DHCP request send by the VM.

 ---
 **REMEMBER**

-That ``tap`` interface to which Virtual Machine is plugged is the point where everything what is going from the VM should be visible, ALWAYS.
-If something is not visible with tcpdump here, it means that guest operating system did not sent it at all and the issue is somewhere in the guest VM for sure.
+That the `tap` interface to which the virtual machine is plugged is the point
+where everything that is going from the VM should be visible, ALWAYS.
+If
+something is not visible with tcpdump here, it means that the guest operating
+system did not sent it at all and the issue is somewhere in the guest VM for
+sure.

 ---

 Now, if we see that this DHCP request is being send from the VM, as next step we
-can check if it is visible on the DHCP server's side.
+can check if it is visible in the DHCP server's side.
-As I mentioned already, Neutron DHCP agent creates ``qdhcp-`` namespace and
+As I mentioned already, Neutron DHCP agent creates a `qdhcp-` namespace and
-spawns dnsmasq server inside it.
-But it also creates ``tap`` interface which is
+spawns a dnsmasq server inside it.
+It also creates `tap` interface which is
 internal Openvswitch port plugged directly into the integration bridge
-(``br-int``).
-From that point, it is wired into the Neutron's network by the
+(`br-int`).
+From that point on, it is wired into the Neutron's network by the
-neutron-ovs-agent in exactly the same way like port which belongs to the Virtual
+neutron-ovs-agent in exactly same way as a port which belongs to the Virtual
 Machine.
-And it You have access to the host, You can go into the ``qdhcp-``
+And if You have access to the host, You can go into the `qdhcp-`
-namespace and there check with tcpdump if the DHCP requests are comming to the
+namespace and check there with tcpdump if the DHCP requests are getting to the
 dnsmasq service:

 ```bash